 In addition to the official position of organizations such as ACRL, a growing body of literature discusses the direct and indirect benefit to librarians of research and writing.
 In an article in the September 1986 issue of College & Research Libraries, Dale S. Montanelli and Patricia F. Stenstrom refer to three benefits that librarians derive from engaging in scholarship.
 The first of these is that research promotes advancement.
 As they put it, "study after study indicates that successful librarians, as measured by professional advancement, publish more than their less successful counterparts."
-The second benefit cited by Montanelli and Stenstrom is that research "provides recognition when advancement is not possible."
+The second benefit cited by Montanelli and Stenstrom is that researh "provides recognition when advancement is not possible."
 Research provides both an alternative means of gaining recognition, and a way for librarians to exercise autonomy and creativity, pursue challenge, and engage in professional learning.
-Finally, research enables librarians to develop the skills and analytical abilities necessary to cope in an environment of constant change.3 search is daunting.
+Finally, research enables librarians to develop the skills and analytical abilities necessary to cope in an environment of constant change.

+Yet, in spite of these potential benefits, many academic librarians continue to regard research as a necessary evil at best.
+For a large number of librarians, the prospect of engaging in research is daunting.
 It requires a major commitment of time, effort, and thought, one that many librarians are reluctant to make.
 Possibly the biggest obstacle to persuading academic librarians of the importance of pursuing research is the way in which they perceive research relative to their other duties.
 It is regarded as a burden of time and effort, a distraction from their normal duty of serving their users, a distasteful necessity imposed by the demands of tenure.
 Yet research can be much more than a way to satisfy tenure requirements or an esoteric pursuit apart from professional practice.
 It can also be an excellent way to gain understanding of issues and problems that confront us on a daily basis and to further our growth and development as librarians.